+- to measure learning and achievement

+- The assessment:

+- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus.

+- to show likely future success

+The outcomes:

-- to measure learning and achievement The assessment: - confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus. - to show likely future success The outcomes: - help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career - help decide whether students part way through a Cambridge International A Level course are making enough progress to continue - guide teaching and learning in the next stages of the Cambridge International A Level course.
+- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career - help decide whether students part way through a Cambridge International A Level course are making enough progress to continue - guide teaching and learning in the next stages of the Cambridge International A Level course.

-'While studying Cambridge IGCSE and Cambridge International A Levels, students broaden their horizons through a global perspective and develop a lasting passion for learning.'
+horizons through a global perspective and develop a lasting passion for learning.'
 Zhai Xiaoning, Deputy Principal, The High School Affiliated to Renmin University of China